Scotland's Sturgeon lambasts virus-positive lawmaker for taking long train journey | Politics

 Scotland's Sturgeon lambasts virus-positive lawmaker for taking long train journey

-Scottish leader Nicola Sturgeon lambasted one of her lawmakers on Thursday for taking a long train journey back from London up to Scotland despite having received a positive test result for COVID-19.
+Scottish leader Nicola Sturgeon lambasted one of her lawmakers on Thursday for making a long train journey from London to Scotland despite having received a positive test result for COVID-19.

-Margaret Ferrier was told her test was positive on Monday after she had spoken in Britain's parliament at Westminster.
+Margaret Ferrier learned that her test was positive on Monday after she had spoken in Britain's parliament at Westminster.
 "On Monday evening I received a positive test result for COVID-19.
-I traveled home by train on Tuesday morning without seeking advice.
+I travelled home by train on Tuesday morning without seeking advice.
 This was ... wrong and I am sorry," she said in a statement.

 Scottish National Party (SNP) leader Sturgeon lambasted Ferrier for her "utterly indefensible" actions.
 "It's hard to express just how angry I feel on behalf of people across the country making hard sacrifices every day to help beat COVID," Sturgeon said on Twitter.
 "The rules apply to everyone and they're in place to keep people safe."